 But if the only people in the room are existing friends and family members, this gig should not be deemed successful.
 Not successful for the musician, because they are preaching to the converted.
 A gig like this will add little long-term value.

 Critically the reaction of the promoter to the people in the room will quickly tell you the difference between a good or a bad promoter.
 A bad promoter will be happy with simply numbers, and they won’t care who is in the room.

 But all too often promoters and musicians play this game, stumbling from one gig to the next.
-“You need to bring 50 people” threatens the promoter, failing to recognise the needs of the musician, and why their is little value to them in this proposition.
+“You need to bring 50 people” threatens the promoter, failing to recognise the needs of the musician, and why there is little value to them in this proposition.

 Faced with these threats musicians typically switch off.
 Any chance of a fruitful partnership between the musician and the promoter is unlikely, and the opportunity for a great gig diminishes.
 So how can this be avoided, and what should the artist be doing?

-In summary: The musician’s job is to invite not promote.
+The musician’s job is to invite not promote.

 When a musician is booked for a show, they have an obligation to the promoter, the venue, their fans and themselves.
 That obligation is to ensure all of their fans are invited to come and see them play.
 Nobody else can invite their fans, and if they don’t invite their fans, they have failed to meet their obligation.

 Let’s be clear, one post on Facebook is not sufficient, any musician will know Facebook algorithms dictate that only a small percentage of your most engaged fanbase actually see your posts.
 Invitations need to be planned.
 Giving fans enough opportunity to see them, and enough time to build gig attendance into their social calendar.
 If you invite friends to a party it’s unlikely you will only ever mention it once.
 Maybe you start with a Facebook invite, but that might be followed up by a text, email, phone call or conversation in the pub.
 If you want your friends there, you make the effort to ensure they don’t forget.